Hiking the Pēpēʻōpae Bog Trail in the Kamakou Preserve on Molokai, Hawaiʻi

 Maunahui-Makakupaʻia Access Road

-In my experience, Google Maps will repeatedly try to make you turn off the public access road and onto the private land paralleling the road, as it thinks there’s a faster route through the Molokai Ranch.
+That said, Google Maps will likely and repeatedly try to tell you turn off the public access road and onto the private land paralleling the road, as it thinks there’s a faster route through the Molokai Ranch.

-For this reason, I recommend loading the AllTrails access road map onto your phone and navigating this way, as opposed to using any GPS.
+For this reason, I recommend download the AllTrails access road map onto your phone and navigating using this, as opposed to using any GPS.

 Molokai Forest Reserve

-Eventually, the Maunahui-Makakupaʻia Access Road will enter into the Molokai Forest Reserve, which is probably the nicest mental checkpoint that you’re on the right road after passing through so much private land down below.
+Eventually, the Maunahui-Makakupaʻia Access Road will enter into the Molokai Forest Reserve, which is probably the nicest mental checkpoint that you’re on the right road after passing through many miles of private land down below.

 ʻIliahi (Sandalwood) Pit

-Maunahui-Makakupaʻia will then pass by the culturally significant ʻIliahi Pit, also known as the Sandalwood Pit, which I recommend checking out whether on your way up or down because it’s an interesting place to learn about some of the history in Hawaiʻi; a bit of a dark history at that.
+Maunahui-Makakupaʻia will then pass by the culturally significant ʻIliahi Pit, also known as the Sandalwood Pit, which I recommend checking out either on your way up or down because it’s an interesting place to learn about and see a small part of Hawaiʻi’s history—a bit of a dark history at that.

-In short, ʻIliahi, or Sandalwood as it’s known as in other places around the world, is one of the most valuable woods for its oil and fragrance properties.
-Furthermore, Hawaiʻi is home to a third of all Sandalwood species in the world, and in order to pay back debts that the Hawaiian Kingdom had been accruing, Hawaiʻi began exporting Sandalwood, primarily to China, as a way to repay those debts.
+In short, ʻIliahi, or Sandalwood as it’s known as in other places around the world, is one of the most valuable woods for its oil and fragrance properties, and Hawaiʻi is home to a third of all Sandalwood species in the world.

 This practice was unsustainable, and the ʻIliahi trade collapsed as many of the Hawaiian Sandalwood species were over-harvested to the point of extinction.

-As for the ʻIliahi Pit, this hole in the ground was supposed to replicate a ship’s hold, so that Hawaiians knew how much ʻIliahi would fit on one ship from where it was gathered up here in the forest.
+As for the ʻIliahi Pit, this hole in the ground was supposed to replicate a ship’s hold so that Hawaiians knew how much ʻIliahi would fit on one ship from where it was gathered up here in the forest before being transported down the mountain.

 Waikolu Valley Lookout

-Shortly past the ʻIliahi Pit, the next stop on the access road is the Waikolu Valley Lookout, and I highly recommend pulling over to check out the view!
+Shortly past the ʻIliahi Pit, the next stop on the access road is the Waikolu Valley Lookout, and I highly recommend pulling over to check out the view, as the lookout is easily one of the most beautiful places on Molokai!

-This lookout is easily one of the best places to enjoy on Molokai, but another reason I recommend walking over to the overlook is that you never know if you’ll be able to see the view because of the clouds.
-For this reason, I suggest checking it out on your way up and down from Pēpēʻōpae in order to better your chances.
+However, another reason I recommend walking over to the overlook is that you never know if you’ll be able to see the view because of the clouds.
+For this reason, I suggest checking it out on both your way up and down from Pēpēʻōpae, in order to better your chances.

 Kamakou Preserve